 Why should I consent to mediation?

-Mediation allows you to negotiate an agreement with the Department empowering you to decide issues based upon your interests and values without a third party deciding the issues for you.
+Mediation allows you to negotiate an agreement with the Department empowering you to decide issues without a third party deciding the issues for you.

 What happens in mediation?